David Barnes (footballer): Ipswich Town

 Rejoining his boyhood club, Barnes spent two years at Portman Road where he made 17 appearances.
 He made his debut for the club in the First Division match against Swansea City on 27 November 1982 and made six first-team appearances during his first season with Town.
 He made a further ten starts and one substitute showing in his second season, before playing his final game in the East Anglian derby on 23 April 1984.

 Wolverhampton Wanderers

 Barnes secured a £35,000 transfer to Wolverhampton Wanderers in October 1984 where he became a first-team regular, making 88 appearances in three seasons at Molineux.
 However, he joined just as Wolves were on a free-fall through the Football League, suffering two successive relegations to Division Four.
-He faced his future club Colchester United in the Football League play-offs at the semi-final stage in the 1986–87 season, overcoming Colchester to reach the final, but the club lost out to another of Barnes' future clubs, Aldershot, in the final at Wembley.
+He faced his future club Colchester United in the Football League play-offs at the semi-final stage in the 1986–87 season, overcoming Colchester to reach the final, but the club lost out to another of Barnes' future clubs, Aldershot, in the two-legged final.